tmptrash/irma3/README.md

-# irma3
+# irma4
-Third version of irma artificial life simulator on rust
+Fourth version of irma artificial life simulator on rust